 - Create and promote more freebies to build my mailing list (6 more new freebies made and released!)

-- Keep working through Elite Blog Academy (I made it through the product unit!)
+- Keep working through my blogging course (I made it through the product unit!)

 - Send out weekly newsletters (16, yes, 16 letters sent this month because I LAUNCHED A PRODUCT)